 - Try to maintain a healthy weight and body mass index.
 However, don’t drop the weight too quickly.

 - Exercise may help promote blood circulation and balance out hormone levels.
-Excess exercise can lead to dryness so don’t overdo it.
+Excess exercise can lead to

 - Avoid using douches, or any feminine hygiene products that are scented.
 Vaginal atrophy already makes you vulnerable to infections and these products make it worse.